mEsUsah/haxor.no/plugins/haxor/README.md

 2. Then tell Composer to load the plugin:

-        composer require mEsUsah/haxor
+        composer require skarshaugsolutions/haxor

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for haxor.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Haxor.no

-## haxor Overview

--Insert text here-

-## Configuring haxor

--Insert text here-

-## Using haxor

--Insert text here-

-## haxor Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Stanley Skarshaug](haxor.no)
+Brought to you by [Stanley Skarshaug](https://www.haxor.no)